123jsen/L2O-with-GNN/README.md

 This repo can still be used as a reference for myself and other researchers.

+This project is a part of the 2022 Summer Research Internship held by CUHK's Faculty of Engineering.

 ## Objective
 Learn to Optimize is a paradigm that aims at meta-training an optimizer to train other optimizees, for example, neural networks.
 Current implementations use either RNNs or reinforcement learning, and they output the update to parameters, given the current gradient.